commandops/commandops.github.io/posts/lua-scoring-example.md

 Create an Action, with Lua as the type.
 This is where all the magic is.

 Top part is just some basics:
+(LUA allows you to embed comments by putting 2 dashes in front so if you see -- and then some text that is a comment)

 ```
 local side = "Blue" -- put the side that you are keeping track of scoring for here